 Our business model is new and has not been proven by us or anyone else.
-We are engaged in the business of producing recycled lead and, subject to our successful research and development, lithium-ion batteries through a novel, and proven on a modest scale, technology.
+We are engaged in the business of licensing of lead Aqua Refined technology and, subject to our successful research and development, recycling lithium-ion batteries through a novel technology.
 While the production of recycled lead is an established business, to date all recycled lead has been produced by way of traditional smelting processes.
 To our knowledge, no one has successfully produced recycled lead or lithium-ion batteries in commercial quantities other than by way of smelting.
 In addition, neither we nor anyone else has ever successfully built a production line that commercially recycles LABs without smelting.
-Further, there can be no assurance that either we or our licensees will be able to produce AquaRefined lead lithium-ion batteries in commercial quantities at a cost of production that will provide us and our proposed licensees with an adequate profit margin.
+Further, there can be no assurance that either we or our licensees will be able to produce AquaRefined lead or high value metals from lithium-ion batteries in commercial quantities at a cost of production that will provide us and our proposed licensees with an adequate profit margin.
 The uniqueness of our AquaRefining process presents potential risks associated with the development of a business model that is untried and unproven.

-Even if our licensees are successful in recycling lead or lithium-ion batteries using our processes, there can be no assurance that the AquaRefined leador other recycled metals will meet the certification and purity requirements of our potential customers.
+Even if our licensees are successful in recycling lead or lithium-ion batteries using our processes, there can be no assurance that the AquaRefined lead or other recycled metals will meet the certification and purity requirements of our potential customers.
 A key component of our business plan is the production of recycled lead through our AquaRefining process of the highest purity (at least 99.99% pure lead), which we refer to as AquaRefined lead.
 We believe that our AquaRefined lead will provide our licensees with a revenue premium over the market price of lead on the London Metal Exchange, or LME, and, more importantly, the ability to produce AquaRefined lead will be vital to confirming the efficacy and relevancy of our proprietary technology.
 Our licensees and their customers will require that our AquaRefined lead meet certain minimum purity standards and, in all likelihood, require independent assays to confirm the lead's purity.
-As of the date of this report, we have produced limited quantities of AquaRefined lead and in November 2018, Clarios confirmed its approval of the purity of our AquaRefined lead in significant commercial quantities and there can be no assurance that our licensees will be able to do so or, if our licensees are able to produce AquaRefined lead in significant commercial quantities, that such lead will continue to meet the required purity standards of their customers.
-Further, while we believe we may be able to apply our AquaRefining methodology to plating the metals found in lithium-ion batteries, such as cobalt, nickel, and copper, we have only recently begun to conduct research and development in the recycling of lithium-ion batteries, and there can be no assurance that our efforts will be successful or that we will be able to conduct the recycling and recovery of the high value metals from lithium-ion batteries on a commercial scale.
+As of the date of this report, we have produced limited quantities of AquaRefined lead and in November 2018, Clarios confirmed its approval of the purity of our AquaRefined lead by providing to us official vendor approval to receive finished lead at its manufacturing facilities.
+However, we have not produced AquaRefined lead in significant commercial quantities and there can be no assurance that our licensees will be able to do so or, if our licensees are able to produce AquaRefined lead in significant commercial quantities, that such lead will continue to meet the required purity standards of their customers.
+Further, while we believe we may be able to apply our AquaRefining methodology to plating the metals found in lithium-ion batteries, such as cobalt, nickel, and copper, we have only recently begun to conduct research and development in the recycling of lithium-ion batteries on a commercial scale.